angrybacon/doomsday-wiki/markdown/partials/markdown.md

 archetype, use the same order as found on the back of a _Magic: the Gathering_ card.
 This makes searching for guilds and clans much easier later on.
-As an exception to this rule and when referring to Doomsday colors, start with blue and black as it makes it easier for the eyes to parse quickly the differences from one wedge to the next.
+As an exception to this rule and when referring to Doomsday colors, start with blue then black as it makes it easier for the eyes to parse quickly the differences from one wedge to the next.

 Currently only the mana costs are available but loyalty and other color